-- Reinsurance Committee The Committee is responsible for the oversight of the Company's reinsurance counterparty credit risk - Approved Reinsurance Counterparties the Board approves reinsurance counterparties based on the recommendation from the Reinsurance function which is supported by the RSA Group reinsurance process to assess and approve all reinsurance counterparties - Approved Reinsurance Counterparties meet corporate standards due diligence is performed, Company monitors and maintains the approved reinsurance counterparties lists as part of an ongoing risk assessment of reinsurance counterparties.
-Where a reinsurance counterparty credit risk metric is approached or breached, risk response actions must be effected and reported to the Reinsurance Committee - Appropriate Metrics the Company has established metrics which are appropriate for quantifying reinsurance counterparty credit risk - Contract initiation before entering into an outward reinsurance contract a business must ensure and document that it has followed all the requirements of the Reinsurance Policy, this policy and the requirements of the Company's Provisioning Policy and reinsurer watch-list requirements - Risk mitigation techniques where risk mitigation techniques, such as the acceptance of collateral, are used they shall be well understood by appropriate processes and procedures must be established
+- Approved Reinsurance Counterparties the Board approves reinsurance counterparties based on the recommendation from the Reinsurance function which is supported by the RSA Group reinsurance process to assess and approve all reinsurance counterparties. - Approved Reinsurance Counterparties meet corporate standards due diligence is performed, Company monitors and maintains the approved reinsurance counterparties lists as part of an ongoing risk assessment of reinsurance counterparties.
+Where a reinsurance counterparty credit risk metric is approached or breached, risk response actions must be effected and reported to the Board. - Appropriate Metrics the Company has established metrics which are appropriate for quantifying reinsurance counterparty credit risk. - Contract initiation before entering into an outward reinsurance contract a business must ensure and document that it has followed all the requirements of the Reinsurance Policy. - Risk mitigation techniques where risk mitigation techniques, such as the acceptance of collateral, are used they shall be well understood by following appropriate processes and procedures.

-B. Investment Credit Risk Management
+C.3.6.2.
+Investment Credit Risk Management